 6. Who was the first PFA Premier League Player of the Year?

-7. Who was the first (and by 2020, only) player Premier League player to be top of both the top scorer and top assist charts in the same season?
+7. Prior to Harry Kane in the 2020/21 season, who was the first (and only) Premier League player to be top of both the top scorer and top assist charts in the same season?

 8. Which Coventry City midfielder was the first Brazilian to get a Premier League goal?